Frank Sinatra Christmas Collection: Sinatra's last recorded Christmas carol

 A fourth previously unissued track included on the album was an acoustic recording of "Silent Night" recorded by Sinatra in 1991 with his son Frank Sinatra Jr. at the piano, for a children's charity benefit.
 It was Sinatra's last recorded Christmas carol.
-The then-75-year-old Sinatra had not made any recordings for three years, and the track was released on an álbum titled "The Christmas Album...A Gift Of Hope" by Children's Records.
+The then-75-year-old Sinatra had not made any recordings for three years, and the track was released on an album titled "The Christmas Album...A Gift Of Hope" by Children's Records.
 For the 2004 album release, the backing for the vocal was rearranged by former Sinatra collaborator Johnny Mandel using a group of former Sinatra backing musicians including pianist Bill Miller, guitarists Al Viola and Ron Anthony, bassists Chuck Berghofer and Jim Hughart and percussionist Larry Bunker, conducted by Sinatra Jr. Of the recording, Sinatra Jr. said "The whole crew was there ...
 So except for the absence of Frank Sinatra, it was a typical Sinatra recording date.
 We all expected he'd come walking in at any moment."
 According to Sinatra Jr., it took two years for producer Charles Pignone to persuade Warner Bros. to finance the recording: "This is not the kind of music that people at record companies have interest in ...
 They will spend millions, millions, to develop some inconsequential rock or rap group, but when Charles approached with a budget of some $30,000 to make a brand new Frank Sinatra song, there was great reluctance."

 Sinatra's daughter Nancy said of the track: "It was an emotional day, because he was doing it for the children.
 It is so sweet and tender that it is just heart-wrenching."